lavkherwa/Node-MongoDB/README.md

 Clone repository and run the application to have your customer crud working 😉

+**NOTE:** Api's are protected with authentication token, please check below on how to access the api's

 ## NEW - Added JWT Token authentication

 Now to access the any api's you need the token first.